 Today is Memorial Day, the one day a year we officially recognize the ultimate sacrifice so many, too many, military men and woman have paid in service to our country.
 I spent over nine years in the United States Air Force, and in that time, I personally knew only one person who paid that ultimate price.

 The day Randy was killed was October 28, 1987.
-It was also the last day I ever spoke to him.
-It was late afternoon, and he had stopped by the snack-bar at the 3rd CRS dormitory to show everyone his airline tickets back to the world.
-He was scheduled to leave Clark AB for an assignment in the States.
+I spoke to him shortly before he was killed.
+It was late afternoon, and he had stopped by the snack bar at the 3rd CRS dormitory to show us his airline tickets back to the world.
+He was scheduled to leave Clark AB for an assignment in the states.
 I don’t remember when he was scheduled to leave, but it must have been fairly soon because he wouldn’t have been given airline tickets otherwise.
 Randy was married to a local girl, and they had at least one child.
-Because of that, he didn’t live in the dorms with us, but instead lived off-base in a rented house.
+Because of that, he didn’t live in the dorms with us but instead lived off-base in a rented house.

 I can’t tell you how often I’ve thought of that day and wished I hadn’t said that to him.

-Randy left the snack-bar and headed home.
-When he stepped off a jeepney, an elongated jeep used as public transportation, three members of the New People’s Army (NPA), the armed wing of the Communist Party of the Philippines, approached him from behind and shot him in the head.
+Randy left the snack bar and headed home.
+It turned out, when he stepped off a public jeepney, an elongated jeep used as public transportation, three members of the New People’s Army (NPA), the armed wing of the Communist Party of the Philippines, approached Randy from behind and shot him in the head, killing him instantly.
+Randy was unarmed and he was shot from behind.
 The three cowards then continued to shoot him as a lay on the ground dead.

 I wish I knew what happened to the communists who murdered Randy.
-Ronald Reagan, president at the time, did absolutely nothing in response to the attacks, leaving the matter up to the Philippine government, who in turn, also did nothing.
-Years later, in 2007, members of the NPA were given amnesty by the Philippine government.
+Ronald Reagan, president at the time, didn’t respond to the attacks.
+Instead, he left the matter up to the Philippine government.
+They didn’t do anything either.
+Years later, in 2007, members of the NPA were officially given amnesty by the Philippine government.
 Of all the things those terrorist scum deserved, amnesty was not one of them.

-Though there are people who have a misguided, nostalgic appreciation for all things communist, I’m not one of them.
-Every time I see some hipster wearing one of those stupid Che Guevara t-shirts, a part of me feels like punching them in the throat.
-Something tells me that if communists murdered one of their friends, they wouldn’t be wearing a Che Guevara t-shirt.
+Although there are people who have a misguided, nostalgic appreciation for all things communist, I’m not one of them.
+When I see some stupid hipster wearing a Che Guevara t-shirt, I want to punch them in the throat.
+Something tells me that if communists murdered one of their friends, they wouldn’t be wearing t-shirts that glorify communists.